daimrod/keyringer/development.md

 Notes:

-* `git-import-orig` takes care of running `pristine-tar commit`, of merging of the tag and orig tarball into the upstream branch, and then it merges the result into the debian branch.
+* `gbp import-orig` takes care of running `pristine-tar commit`, of merging of the tag and orig tarball into the upstream branch, and then it merges the result into the debian branch.
 With the above configuration, it also runs git-dch to do the bulk of the work in `debian/changelog`.
 * To build a development package, checkout the debian branch, merge master, run `git-dch --auto --snapshot` and build.

 Packaging workflow